nginxinc/nginx-wiki/source/modules/echo.rst

 You can see that the main handler ``/main`` does *not* wait the subrequests ``/sub1`` and ``/sub2`` to complete and quickly goes on, hence the "0.000 sec" timing result.
 The whole request, however takes approximately 2 sec in total to complete because ``/sub1`` and ``/sub2`` run in parallel (or "concurrently" to be more accurate).

-If you use `echo_blocking_sleep`_ in the previous example instead, then you'll get the same output, but with 3 sec total response time, because "blocking sleep" blocks the whole Nginx worker process.
+If you use `echo_blocking_sleep`_ in the previous example instead, then you'll get the same output, but with 3 sec total response time, because "blocking sleep" blocks the whole NGINX worker process.

 Locations can also take an optional querystring argument, for instance